-A final determination on this permit will be made following the opportunity of the public, the US EPA, and affected states to review and comment on the draft permit, and any/all comments received have been addressed.
-The conclusion of this document will include a recommendation to either approve or deny the renewal of a Class I (Title V) operating permit for this source.
+A final determination on this permit will be made following the opportunity of the public to review and comment on the draft permit, and any/all comments received have been addressed.

+The conclusion of this document will include a recommendation to either approve or deny the issuance of a construction permit for this source.